 PowerShell Library for HPE Compute Ops Management

-After long months of hard work, I am excited to announce the release of my new PowerShell library for HPE Compute Ops Management.
-This comprehensive library offers a robust set of cmdlets designed to manage and automate your HPE GreenLake environment efficiently.
+The HPECOMCmdlets PowerShell library for HPE Compute Ops Management provides a robust set of cmdlets designed to manage and automate your HPE GreenLake environment efficiently.
 By leveraging this library, users can seamlessly interact with HPE GreenLake and Compute Ops Management services directly from the PowerShell command line, integrating effortlessly into existing automation workflows.

 Development is ongoing, and my efforts are far from finished.
 As we all know, SaaS cloud applications evolve over time.
 Therefore, this library will be continuously updated to incorporate new features as they are released by HPE.